MP 20x5x5 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or very modern machines.
+- Key role in advanced technologically fields – are used in computer drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: